Best javascript Destructuring assignment tutorials and examples

 three;

-The right-hand side of an equal operator is Object and destruct/break it and assigned with variables.
+The right-hand side of an equal operator is an object.
+We can destructure it by breaking it down and assigning its values to variables.

 var employee = {